tybottorff/bottorffdocs/notes/literature_notes.md

  - higher prevalence of neuromuscular autoantibodies in irAE patients (63% had autoantibodies vs. 7% in no irAE group)
  - brain-reactive autoantibodies in 45% of irAE patients (20% of controls at baseline, but 7 controls developed *de novo* brain-reactive autoantibodies after ICI so no difference between irAE groups)
 # Autoimmune CD8<sup>+</sup> T cells in type 1 diabetes: from single cell RNA sequencing to T cell receptor redirection
- - prior literature: only a small number of stem cell-like beta cell-specific CD8 T cells needed to induce T1D in mice
+ - prior literature: only a small number of stem cell-like β cell-specific CD8 T cells needed to induce T1D in mice
  - review
 # Autoimmune dilated cardiomyopathy in PD-1 receptor-deficient mice
  - PD-1 prevents autoimmunity, here PD-1 KO leads to cardiomyocyte death